AR05HA/AR05HA/README.md

 ### 🚀 About Me

 * 💻 **Focus:** Leveling up in Algorithms and core Python programming.
-* 🤖 **Roadmap:** Laying the mathematical and programming groundwork to step into AI & ML
+* 🤖 **Roadmap:** Laying the mathematical and programming groundwork to step into AI & ML.
 * 🎯 **Goals:** Writing clean code, learning systems concepts, and collaborating on open-source projects.
 * ⚡ **Offline:** Playing guitar and drawing.